iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 To address dual-sourcing problems, we employ two main classes: (i) `DualSourcingModel` and (ii) `DualSourcingNeuralController`, responsible for setting up the sourcing model and its corresponding controller.
-In this example, we examine a dual-sourcing model characterized by the following parameters: both regular order lead time and expedited order lead time are set to 0; the regular order cost, $c^r$, is 0; the expedited order cost, $c^e$, is 20; the initial inventory is 6; and the batch size is 256.
+In this example, we examine a dual-sourcing model characterized by the following parameters: both regular order lead time and expedited order lead time are set to 0; the regular order cost, $c^r$, is 0; the expedited order cost, $c^e$, is 20; and the initial inventory is 6.
 Additionally, the holding cost, $h$, and the shortage cost, $b$, are 5 and 495, respectively.
 Demand is generated from a discrete uniform distribution with interval $[1, 4]$.
 Notice that both the `demand_low` and `demand_low` parameters are inclusive.
-Hence, the generated demand will never exceed 4.
+In this example, we use a batch size of 256.

 In `idinn`, the sourcing model is initialized as follows.